FAQs

 Benefit eligible colleagues may purchase additional supplemental life insurance through Securian for yourself, your spouse, and/or your dependent children who are under age 26.

-• When you select supplemental life insurance for your eligible dependent children, each child is covered for the same amount.
+- Supplemental life insurance for your eligible dependent children in the amount of $20,000.
+When you select supplemental children’s life insurance, each child from live birth is covered for the same amount.

 What is Long Term Disability (LTD) Insurance and how much is the benefit?